psmsmets/bitcare-photos/README.md

 ## Download all photos using Safari:
 1. Enable developer tools: navigate to `settings` > `advanced` > enable `Show features for web developers`
 2. Open the JavaScript console: navigate to `Develop` > `Show JavaScript Console` (or simply press `Option` + `Command` + `C`)
-3. Copy-paste the JavaScript code below.
+3. Copy-paste the JavaScript code below, press enter and wait.
-4. Change `prefix_` at the end in whatever you want, for example, your child's name.
-5. Press enter and wait.
 Photos should start flying in.

 ## JavaScript code
 ```javascript